-Mark Keiser Talks Celebrity Cosigns And Why Athletes Love His Brand
+Marc Keiser Talks Celebrity Cosigns And Why Athletes Love His Brand

 Whether you know it or not, there is a high chance that you’re familiar with the fits out of LA-based streetwear and ready-to-wear label Keiser Clark.
 Namely, because the label is probably your favorite athlete’s favorite streetwear brand.
 From Odell Beckham Jr. to James Harden, to Steph Curry, to Russell Westbrook, Keiser Clark has some sort of undeniable vibe that works on professional ballplayers and celebrity party monsters like catnip.

-In just over the three years, Keiser Clark — headed by the joint team of superfriends Mark Keiser and Andrew Clark — has made a name for itself thanks to their one-off leather jackets that caught on like wildfire across social media and went straight into the hands of stylists and finally to the musicians, actors, and athletes who blew up the brand so fast that the label showed their first full collection at Paris Fashion Week in 2018, just one year after being founded.
+In just over the three years, Keiser Clark — headed by the joint team of superfriends Marc Keiser and Andrew Clark — has made a name for itself thanks to their one-off leather jackets that caught on like wildfire across social media and went straight into the hands of stylists and finally to the musicians, actors, and athletes who blew up the brand so fast that the label showed their first full collection at Paris Fashion Week in 2018, just one year after being founded.

 Fueled by an aesthetic that touches on the vintage rock heritage and gritty nocturnal glamour of a by-gone Hollywood age — when the city still felt a little dangerous, played host to warehouse raves, and had more dive-bars and celebrity-owned club spaces than high-rise apartments and Urban Outfitters.

-I chopped it up with one half of Keiser Clark, Mark Keiser, about the importance of celebrity cosigns, the inspirations behind his designs, and the undeniable power of the leather jacket.
+I chopped it up with one half of Keiser Clark, Marc Keiser, about the importance of celebrity cosigns, the inspirations behind his designs, and the undeniable power of the leather jacket.
 The streetwear star also offered some sage advice for aspiring designers looking to draw eyes.
 Check out our interview as well as photos from the latest Keiser Clark collection below.

 There seems to be an element of danger to your label.
 What was the inspiration behind that?